-We are committed to making sure that this Staff Wellbeing Policy is implemented so that each individual is able to cope successfully with the demands in their lives, whatever the cause of stress within a "no-blame" environment.
+We are committed to making sure that this Staff Wellbeing Policy is implemented so that everyone can cope successfully with the demands in their lives, whatever the cause of stress within a "no-blame" environment.

 The purpose of this policy is to maintain a school ethos which supports staff health and wellbeing by making sure that all employees are treated fairly and consistently.